 Abstract: To investigate possible biological effects of acidic deposition in the western United States, we performed population censuses and dose‐response experiments at a subalpine watershed in the Rocky Mountains of Colorado, An adult tiger salamander (Ambystoma tigrinum nebulosum) population declined by 65% over seven years, while larval recruitment declined over all but the last year of his period A. tigrinum eggs had an LD‐50 pH of 5.6, which is within the range encountered by eggs at this site during snow melt.
 Although the decline of A. tigrinum at this watershed could be a natural fluctuation, the available evidence is consistent with the bypothesis that acidic deposition is its cause.
 Thus, the decline of A. tigrinum at the watershed may be the first indication of biological damage from acidic deposition in the western United States

-Knowledge graph centered on Possible effects of acidic deposition on a Rocky M with 13 nodes and 34 connections.
-Top connected: Effects of size-selective predation and food compe, Ambystoma, Ambystoma tigrinum, J. Harte, Ambystoma tigrinum nebulosm.
+Knowledge graph centered on Possible effects of acidic deposition on a Rocky M with 10 nodes and 20 connections.
+Top connected: Effects of size-selective predation and food compe, Ambystoma mavortium, John Harte, The diet of Ambystoma tigrinum larvae from western, Life history patterns of Ambystoma tigrinum in mon.

 Items connected by shared entities, co-authorship, citations, or semantic similarity.